 Defendant was convicted of DFSA and the three plaintiffs sued him in civil court.

 In my capacity as a retained expert witness forensic psychiatrist, I examined one of the plaintiffs before the case was settled and issued my findings.
 In that case, the plaintiff developed anxiety, depression, and PTSD symptoms after the sexual assault.
 It affected her sporting career and caused significant emotional distress which impacted her career trajectory.

 In cases involving intoxication and blackouts, it is important to retain a psychiatrist as opposed to a psychologist.
 The psychologist does not have the medical qualifications to discuss the psychopharmacology of DFSA, interpreting labs, and discussing blackouts.

 I have been retained in several cases involving Drug Facilitated Sexual Assault.
-“Date Rape Drugs: Weaponized Chemistry” is my article on this site that dives deeper into DFSA.
+“Date Rape Drugs: Weaponized Chemistry” is my article on this site that dives deeper into this disturbing subject.

-What is a Medical Review Officer: MRO Certification.
 In DFSA cases, a Medical Review Officer can offer additional insight and testimony.
 I am an MRO and thus trained in interpreting drug testing and results.
 In early reporting of DFSA, the presence or absence of medications might be relevant.
 Learn more in What is a Medical Review Officer and MRO Certification?

 Multiple Medical Concerns

 Evaluation by a Medical Expert Witness Team

 Mass Tort and Toxic Tort cases are especially complex and symptoms usually indicate a need for medical-legal experts in complementary medical, psychiatric, or neuropsychological specializations.